 Hi everyone, I’m back sharing another easy Fall sign today!
 A sign that you can use from the first day of autumn through Thanksgiving.
 This time I’m using subway art scrapbook paper I found at Hobby Lobby for .59 cents!!
 I actually found this paper awhile ago, and haven’t known what I was going to do with it until now.

-I had some leftover pieces of wood from a project.
-I pulled them out and started messing around to see what I could come up with.
+I had some leftover pieces of wood from a project, so I pulled them out and started messing around to see what I could come up with.
 And then the fall sign was born!!